Intxaurrondo station

 Intxaurrondo is a railway station in San Sebastián, Basque Country, Spain.
 It is owned by Euskal Trenbide Sarea and operated by Euskotren.
 It lies on the San Sebastián-Hendaye railway, popularly known as the Topo line.
 The Cercanías San Sebastián station of the same name serves the same area, but is unrelated to the Euskotren station.

 History

 The current station is part of the new alignment between Loiola and Herrera that opened in October 2012.
 The original single-track tunnel was replaced by a new double-tracked one, and the underground Intxaurrondo station was built.
 The station is at a depth of 45 m, making it one of the deepest non-subway railway stations in Europe, and has the longest escalators in Spain.

 Services

-The station is served by Euskotren Trena lines E2 and E5.
-Line E2 runs every 15 minutes during weekdays and weekend afternoons, and every 30 minutes on weekend mornings.
-Line E5 serves the branch, running every 15 minutes on weekdays and weekend afternoons, and every 30 minutes on weekend mornings.
-This gives a combined headway between and Herrera of 7.5 minutes during most of the week.
+The station is served by Euskotren Trena line E2.
+It runs every 7.5 minutes on weekdays and weekend afternoons, and every 15 minutes on weekend mornings.